- Jobber Blueprint /

 What do I need to start a roofing company?

-When you’re just starting a roofing business, you’ll most likely need these roofing tools equipment to provide shingle roofing services:
+When you’re just starting a roofing business, you’ll most likely need these roofing tools and equipment to provide shingle roofing services:

 - Tape measure